ArnabDey/MLProjectWebsite/README.md

 # INTRODUCTION
-The purpose of this project was to determine the best machine learning model that would predict housing prices.
-Buying a house is something that most people will experience at least once in their life, and it is important to develop a resilient method that will help people make an informed decision in buying a house.
+The purpose of this project was to determine the best machine learning model that would accurately predict house prices based on relevant features of a house.
+Buying a house is something that most people will experience at least once in their life, and it is important to develop a resilient method that will help people make an informed decision.

 <p align="center">
   <img width="460" height="300" src="Images/house.svg">